unlight/asmt-javascript-questions/README.md

 - How do you prevent XSS?
 - Content Security Policy headers values, quote few examples?
 - How would you initiate manual security code review of Node.js applications?
-- Let’s says that you have node application, and some dependency has critical vulnerability which recently discovered.
-What will be your actions?
+- Let’s says that you have node application, and some indirect dependency (3-4th level) has critical vulnerability which recently discovered.
+How you could solve this?
 - When you are working with the SPA application what are the signs that you need use state container (like Redux in React)?
 - What does immutable mean to you?
 - Can you please give us a short overview of single page applications and multi page applications and pros and cons for using which of them?